pilot-j/Gsoc_Deeplense/Task6_A/README.md

 # Fine-tuning a Pretrained Masked Autoencoder (MAE) for Classification

 ## Introduction
 This project utilizes a pretrained **Masked Autoencoder (MAE)** for image classification on a given dataset.
-The approach consists of two stages:
+The approach consists of 3 stages:
+1. **Pre-training** the masked autoencoder with random masking.
+This model is then finetuned for downstream tasks.
-1. **Linear Probing:** Training a classification head while keeping the pretrained MAE frozen.
+2. **Linear Probing:** Training a classification head while keeping the pretrained MAE frozen.
-2. **Full Fine-tuning:** Unfreezing the MAE and optimizing all model parameters for better performance.
+3. **Full Fine-tuning:** Unfreezing the MAE and optimizing all model parameters for better performance.

 ## Pretraining Details